 General Inca Trail packing guidelines

-It is so important to pack well for the Inca Trail because there isn’t much you can do if you start the trail with the wrong stuff.
+It is so important to pack well for the Inca Trail.
+You could be very thorough in mentally and physically preparing for the Inca Trail, but there isn’t much you can do if you start the trail with the wrong kit in your pack.

-And don’t worry about the gear you need for the rest of your trip to Peru, but don’t want to take on the trail – all the hotels in Cusco are used to people doing the Inca Trail, and they will let you store your gear in the hotel.
-You can buy one of those cheap shopping bag/hold-alls from the market in Cusco if you need it.
+And don’t worry about the gear you need for the rest of your trip to Peru, but don’t want to take on the trail.
+All the hotels in Cusco are used to people doing the Inca Trail, and they will let you store your gear in the hotel.
+You can buy one of those cheap shopping bags/hold-alls from the market in Cusco if you need it.

-And the second thing is – everything needs to perform well.
+And the second packing principle is – everything needs to perform well.
 It is sometimes tough on the trail and conditions can change quickly, so you need kit that helps you feel ready for anything.

 So with that said, my recommended checking and packing lists are…